AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-forms-tables.md

 ---
-title: Tables in Adaptive Forms
+title: Tables in adaptive forms
-seo-title: Tables in Adaptive Forms
+seo-title: Tables in adaptive forms
-description: The Table component in [!DNL AEM Forms] lets you create tables in Adaptive Forms that are responsive to mobile layouts, and also allows using XDP table components.
+description: The Table component in AEM Forms lets you create tables in adaptive forms that are responsive to mobile layouts, and also allows using XDP table components.
-seo-description: The Table component in [!DNL AEM Forms] lets you create tables in Adaptive Forms that are responsive to mobile layouts, and also allows using XDP table components.
+seo-description: The Table component in AEM Forms lets you create tables in adaptive forms that are responsive to mobile layouts, and also allows using XDP table components.
-uuid: 03436c81-42f0-430f-9e52-14a4ab0e877d
-topic-tags: author
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
+products: SG_EXPERIENCEMANAGER/Cloud Service/FORMS
-discoiquuid: fc418da9-496f-4a2b-bfe4-2add3ac4f468
-docset: aem65
+feature: Adaptive Forms
 ---

-# Tables in Adaptive Forms {#tables-in-adaptive-forms}
+# Tables in adaptive forms {#tables-in-adaptive-forms}

 Using tables is an effective, simplified, and organized way of presenting complex data.
 It helps users in identifying information easily and providing inputs in an ordered arrangement of rows and columns.
 Most forms from financial services and government organizations require large data tables to put numbers and perform calculations.

-[!DNL AEM Forms] provides a Table component in the components browser in sidebar that lets you create tables in Adaptive Forms.
+AEM Forms provides a Table component in the components browser in sidebar that lets you create tables in adaptive forms.
 Some of the key capabilities it provides are:

 * Responsive layout on mobile devices
 * Configurable rows and columns